 When I think of the spiritual principle of acceptance, I immediately think of the Serenity Prayer.
 It is a common prayer in the circles of recovery.
-“God grant me the serenity to accept the things I cannot change, the courage to change the things I can and the wisdom to know the difference.”
+“God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
 This is my boilerplate for acceptance.
 It applies to all things in life.

-Before getting sober, I knew nothing of this principal.
-My life and choices were driven by knee jerk reactions to anyone and anything in front of me.
+Before getting sober, I knew nothing of this principle.
+My life and choices were driven by knee-jerk reactions to anyone and anything in front of me.
 If there was a conflict a work, my initial reaction was just that–a reaction.
 The same was true for personal relationships, romantic relationships, and the “Sunday driver” who was stopping me from getting to where I needed to be on time.
 I would even get mad at the credit card company that charged me a late fee because I did not pay my bill on time.

 Acceptance has come in stages of sobriety.

-Initially, I had to accept the fact that I am alcoholic.
+Initially, I had to accept the fact that I am an alcoholic.
 What a freedom that was, to realize that I was not a bad person, that I had a disease.
 When I realized it was a disease, I had to accept the path to recovery.
 That meant changing just about everything I had ever known and learning a new way to view life and myself.

 This was just the beginning.
 Through learning more about my behaviors and reactions to life, I realized that I had didn’t have to like something to accept it.
 I have learned to calm my reactions, knowing that no matter what the circumstance, God is in control and has my best interest at heart.

 I recently had the opportunity to go back to school though a Pell grant.
 It was a 2 ½ month process.
 I was excited at the prospect of going back to school and what that could mean for my life.
 I had planned accordingly and adjusted life to meet these plans.